 You may have some pain and swelling after the procedure.
 You can reduce pain by elevating your hand and taking anti-inflammatory medication.

-Physical therapy can reduce pain and improve the mobility of your finger after surgery.
+Occupational therapy can reduce pain and improve the mobility of your finger after surgery.

 There are few restrictions with this procedure.
 You’ll need to avoid using that hand for most tasks, especially pinching or grasping, for at least two weeks.